DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 ### The Multi-Agency Team Charade

-When pressure mounted, Ruto established a "Multi-Agency Team on the War Against Corruption" (MAT-WAC)—but even this was struck down by the High Court as unconstitutional.
+When pressure mounted, Ruto established a "Multi-Agency Team on the War Against Corruption" (MAT-WAC), but even this was struck down by the High Court as unconstitutional.
 The court's suspension came after activists argued that the team "undermines independent institutions and risks creating a shadow structure outside the law".

 Even Ruto's anti-corruption theater was corrupt.